patrickfrey/strusBindings/doc/python/doxygen_include/strus.md

 		# We assign the features created to the set named 'seek' because they are
 		# referenced with this name in the query evaluation:
 		query.defineFeature( "seek", [term.type(), term.value()], 1.0)
+		# Each query term is also part of the selection expressions
 		selexpr.append( [term.type(), term.value()] )

-	# Create a selection feature 'select' that matches documents that contain all query terms:
-	if len(terms) > 0:
 	# We assign the feature created to the set named 'select' because this is the
 	# name of the set defined as selection feature in the query evaluation configuration
 	# (QueryEval.addSelectionFeature):
-		query.defineFeature( "select", selexpr, 1.0)
+	query.defineFeature( "select", selexpr)

 	# Define the maximum number of best result (ranks) to return:
 	query.setMaxNofRanks( 20)
 	# Define the index of the first rank (for implementing scrolling: 0 for the first,